lasp/adamant/PERF.md

 3. source.db still opened 367 times across different processes

 **Verdict:** Keep this change (reduces overhead, enables future improvements).
 But the real win requires reducing the number of redo subprocess spawns or sharing database state across processes.

+---

+## perf/03-fetch-cache — In-Memory Fetch Cache

+**Change:** Cache deserialized pickle results in a dict within READ_ONLY database instances.
+Repeated fetches of the same key skip both UnQLite lookup and pickle deserialization.

+**Result:** ~65.95s (baseline: ~65.5s) — **no wall-time improvement**

+**Analysis:** Pickle deserialization per call was already fast (~5-9ms for models.db/model_cache.db).
+The cache helps with repeated same-key lookups within a process, but most lookups are unique keys (different package names).
+The 262 redo subprocesses each build their own cache from scratch.

+**Verdict:** Minimal impact.
+Keep for correctness/future use but this isn't the bottleneck.